What An Executor Can And Cannot Do In Texas banner Texas

 Yes, executors can be personally responsible if they make mistakes or act wrongly.
 They should do their job carefully and clearly to avoid legal problems.

-Texas probate courts watch over executors.
-Executors must share financial records with the court and follow its rules to manage the estate properly.
+Texas probate courts supervise executors.
+Executives must share financial records with the court to manage the estate properly and follow its rules.

 What limitations do executors face in Texas regarding inheritance distribution?

-Executors can’t give out assets without the court’s okay, especially if there are arguments.
-They have to follow Texas inheritance laws and ensure all beneficiaries’ rights are respected.
+Executors can’t give out assets without the court’s approval, especially if there are arguments.
+They must follow Texas inheritance laws and ensure all beneficiaries’ rights are respected.

 How do Texas laws address conflicts of interest for executors?